 Find out about award and prize winners and recipients of scholarships at Norwich University of the Arts.

 The BAFTA Scholarship Programme aims to assist talented students in need of financial support on postgraduate courses.
 Recipients receive up to £12,000 to cover their annual course fees; an industry mentor; and free access to BAFTA events around the UK.
 The MA Moving Image and Sound course at NUA is eligible for this scholarship.
-The deadline is Monday 12 June 2017.

 MA Moving Image and Sound 2016 graduate Bradley Morgan Johnson, was awarded £3,000 towards his postgraduate studies by BAFTA.
 Find out more about applying for this scholarship.